garrensmith/Jody/readme.md

 Todo
 ====

-* Display results like rspec doc type
+* Improve error messages
 * Extract report results to own object and file
-* Add some useful asserts and useful assertion messages
+* Mocks and Stubs
-* If I do really well add some mocks